Update: Microsoft has confirmed the problem here.

-I’ve got a Surface Pro 4 and use it daily as it’s light and easy to work with plus my super powerful Lenovo P1 is now running full time as a Hyper-v Lab.
+I’ve got a Surface Pro 4 and use it daily as it’s light and easy to work with, I bought it in Bellevue, Seattle.

 When the problem happens you’ll begin to question your own sight, and sanity.

 Moving the mouse when it starts seems to help reduce the problem, as does letting the device cool down.
 Yes, apparently just placing your Surface Pro 4 in a fridge freezer for 10 minutes will help big time.
 But who wants to do that ?